-The first thing we must point out is that the V-Regex module is not PCRE compliant and thus some behaviour will be different.
-This module is born upon the V philosophy to have one way and keep it simple.
-The main differences can be summarized in the following points:
+Note > We must point out that the V-Regex module is not PCRE compliant and thus > some behaviour will be different.
+This difference is due to the V philosophy, > to have one way and keep it simple.

 |

-OR operator act on token, for example abc|ebc
+the OR operator acts on tokens, for exampleabc|ebc

-followed by c OR e
+, followed byc OR e

-followed bybc
+, followed bybc

-the base element not the sequence of symbols.
+, because the token is the base element, not the sequence of symbols.

 ^

-(Caret.)
-Matches at the start of the string
+Matches the start of the string.

 $

-Matches at the end of the string
+Matches the end of the string.

-For example, the following cc [abc]
+For example, the cc [abc]

-matches any char that is a
+, matches any character, that is a

 or b